 - Soenke Ahrens and the Zettelkasten system.

-I published a list of useful books in the bibliography to my own book.
-But that was more than five years ago.
+I published a list of useful books in the bibliography of my own book.
+But that was some years ago.
 I’m impressed with people like Derek Sivers and Pat Collison who keep visitors updated on what books they have been reading.

-Once a book makes it into my library, I may just handle it once or I may pick it up and browse or skip through, or I might give it a thorough read and then hold it back before re-reading.
-In my view, my library is a bit like a cocktail party – and not everyone merits a long and deep friendship.
+Once a book makes it into my library, I may just handle it once, or I might pick it up and browse or skip through it, And I might give it a thorough read and then hold it back before re-reading.
+In my view, my library is a bit like a cocktail party: not everyone merits a long and deep friendship.